 When one thinks of Nepal, one thinks of the Himalayas and the ways to get closer to them.
 The best way to get up-front views of the high Himalayas of Nepal is through trekking.
-Nepal is one of the only destinations that provide a plethora of options for trekking, with each trail equally thrilling like the other.
-Trekking in Nepal is comprised of amazing snowy mountains, lushly forested hills, many gorgeous rivers and waterfalls, quaint villages, and diverse culture and food.
-No matter where one chooses to go to Nepal, one is bound to be rewarded with the natural and cultural abundance that make up memories to last a lifetime.
-To make it easier for you to choose, here is a list of top 10 treks in Nepal 2018.
+Nepal is one of the only destinations that provide a plethora of options for trekking, with each trail equally thrilling as the other.
+Trekking in Nepal is comprised of amazing snowy mountains, lushly forested hills, many gorgeous rivers and waterfalls, quaint villages, and diverse cultures and food.
+No matter where one chooses to go to Nepal, one is bound to be rewarded with the natural and cultural abundance that makes up memories to last a lifetime.
+To make it easier for you to choose, here is a list of the top 10 treks in Nepal.

 1. Everest Base Camp